twoerner/layer-repos/README.md

 	$ . setup

-You'll be prompted to choose your MACHINE, SDKMACHINE, DISTRO, and download location (DL_DIR).
+You'll be prompted to choose your MACHINE, SDKMACHINE, DISTRO, shared state location (SSTATE_DIR), and download location (DL_DIR).

 If you want to specify a build directory (for performing multiple builds from the same set of layers) simply include your build directory name as a